dddogdiamond/concurrent_worker/README.md

 ## Usage

 ### Worker

-You can define a worker setting a work block executed in other thread, and send requests to the worker.
+A worker has a work block wchich will be executed in other thread.
+You can define a worker with a work block and send requests to the worker with 'req' method.

 ```ruby
 require 'concurrent_worker'